deejoe/hfoss-wiki/github-exercise.md

 git push
 ```

-Return to a web broser and navigate to the page for your fork.
+Return to a web browser and navigate to the page for your fork.

 Navigate under `branches` to `firstflight`